What Is Scapular Dyskinesis?

 Scapular dyskinesis refers to any visible alteration in the position or motion of the scapula during arm elevation or return to the body.
 It is not an isolated diagnosis, but rather a clinical finding that indicates dysfunction in the muscular coordination of the shoulder girdle — frequently associated with other shoulder conditions.

-The scapula is the support base of the entire shoulder complex.
-It must slide, rotate, and tilt in a coordinated manner over the chest wall so that the arm can move with both range and stability.
-When this motor control is lost — through muscle weakness, soft-tissue shortening, or reflex inhibition by pain — the result is scapular dyskinesis.
+The scapula is the base of support for the entire shoulder complex.
+It must slide, rotate, and tilt in coordinated fashion over the chest wall só the arm can move with both range and stability.
+When this motor control is lost — through muscle weakness, soft-tissue shortening, or reflex inhibition from pain — the result is scapular dyskinesis.

 The most widely used classification in clinical practice is that of Kibler, which identifies four types of dyskinesis according to the pattern observed during arm motion.